-Our major environmental laws, such as the Clean Air Act (CAA) and Clean Water Act, contain provisions that require the EPA to take certain actions on explicit schedules specified in the statutes themselves.
-For example, the CAA directs the agency to update health-, science-, and technology-based standards on a mandatory periodic schedule, typically at a frequency of every 5 or 8 years, so that the level of public health protection from air pollution provided by EPA rules reflects up-to-date developments in science and technology.
+Our major environmental laws, such as the Clean Air Act (CAA) and Clean Water Act, contain provisions that require EPA to act on schedules specified in the statutes.
+For example, the CAA directs the agency to update health-, science-, and technology-based standards on a mandatory periodic schedule, typically every 5 or 8 years.
+These reviews ensure that EPA’s CAA rules provide for a level of public health protection that reflects up-to-date developments in science and technology.

-Congress viewed fulfillment of these obligations as essential to protecting public health, so much so that it authorized any citizen to bring a lawsuit for a court order compelling the agency to act whenever the EPA failed to meet its deadline to do so.
-Crucially, these provisions allow the attorneys representing citizens to be reimbursed for the time they spend forcing the government to do its job.
+Congress viewed these obligations as so essential to protecting public health that it authorized any citizen to bring a lawsuit to compel the agency to act if EPA fails to meet its deadline to do so.
+Crucially, these citizen suit provisions allow the attorneys representing citizens to be reimbursed for the time they spend forcing the government to do its job.

-The single issue set that virtually all of these agreements address is i) the schedule the agency will follow in carrying out a rulemaking and ii) the subjects the rulemaking will address, not how the EPA will address them.
-Settlement agreements in no way bind the agency to reach specific conclusions in any given rulemaking process nor do they in any way curtail the ability of any stakeholder, including businesses potentially affected by the regulations that emerge from the rulemaking, to participate fully in the rulemaking process itself.
-Such settlements address only rulemaking schedules, affecting neither the substance of the rules nor the rights of the businesses that may be interested in the development of the rulemakings themselves.
+Virtually all settlement agreements address i) the schedule the agency will follow in carrying out a rulemaking and ii) the subjects the rulemaking will address, not how EPA will address them.
+Settlement agreements do not bind the agency to reach specific conclusions in rulemakings nor do they limit stakeholders, including businesses potentially affected by the future regulations, from participating fully in the rulemaking process.